fleet-actions/ec2-runner-pool-manager/docs/architecture/resource-pool.md

 # Resource Pool

-The Resource Pool is a central component responsible for holding idle EC2 runner instances that are ready for reuse by incoming CI workflows.
+The Resource Pool is a critical component responsible for holding information about idle EC2 runner instances that are ready for reuse by CI workflows.
 This mechanism is key to providing "warm" runners, reducing the latency associated with provisioning new instances from scratch.

 ## Implementation

-The Resource Pool is implemented as a collection of Amazon SQS (Simple Queue Service) queues.
-Each distinct "runner class" (e.g., based on operating system, available software, or instance size) has its own dedicated SQS queue.
-This segregation ensures that workflows can request and receive instances that match their specific environmental and hardware requirements.
+The Resource Pool is implemented as a collection of SQS queues.
+Each distinct "runner class" (ie. based on cpu and memory) is partitioned to have its own dedicated SQS queue.
+This segregation ensures that workflows can request and receive instances that match their specific hardware requirements quickly.

-The definition and management of these SQS queues, including their creation and association with specific resource classes, are handled as part of the system's configuration and refresh mechanisms.
+The definition and management of these SQS queues, including their creation and association with specific resource classes, are handled within [refresh](./refresh.md)

 ## Interaction with the Pool

+!!! note "Graph for Release and Reuse via Resource Pool"
+    ```mermaid
+    graph LR
+        subgraph Previous Workflow
+            A[Running Instance <br> state: running]
+        end

+        subgraph Resource Pool
+            B(SQS Resource Pool <br> idle runners)
+        end

+        subgraph Next Workflow
+            C[Claimed Instance <br> state: claimed]
+        end

+        A -- "Release Process" --> B;
+        B -- "Provision Process <br> (Pickup Manager)" --> C;
+    ```

 ### Producers (Adding Instances to the Pool)

-When an EC2 runner instance completes its assigned CI jobs and is successfully processed by the **Release** mechanism, a message representing this now-idle instance is sent to the SQS queue corresponding to its resource class.
+When an EC2 runner instance completes its assigned CI jobs and is successfully processed by the [**Release** mechanism](./release.md), a message representing this now-idle instance is sent to the SQS queue corresponding to its resource class.

 ### Consumers (Retrieving Instances from the Pool)

 The primary consumer of the Resource Pool is the **Pickup Manager**, which operates during the **Provision** mode.
-It attempts to find a suitable warm runner from the pool before resorting to creating a new EC2 instance.
-The Pickup Manager dequeues messages, filters them, and passes suitable candidates to a Claim Worker.
-(For more details, see [Pickup Manager](./provision/selection/resource-pool-and-pickup-manager.md)).
+The Pickup Manager dequeues messages, filters them, and passes suitable candidates to a requesting [Claim Worker](./provision/selection/claim-workers.md).
+(For more details, see [Pickup Manager](./provision/selection/pickup-manager.md)).

 ## SQS Message Format